tiagofsanchez/reactnd-project-would-you-rather/README.md

 So you will have a couple of different pages here:

-- Login page
-- Home page
-- Question page
+- Home, is it's own component and page ("/home")
+- Login, rendered in `Home` component ("/home")
-- Answered question page
+- QuestionPage, is it's onw component and page ("/question/:id")
-- Leaderboard page
+- LeaderboardPage, is it's own component and page ("/leaderboard")
-- New question page
+- NewQuestion, is it's onw component and page ("/add")
+- NoMatch, is it's own component and page (anything that is not defined above)

+> At the beginning I had divided `QuestionPage` and `QuestionResultPage`, as I thought this was a better implementation, however I needed to follow the rubric 100% so that your project gets approved

 Note that for every different page, I will need to create a different url, with exception of Login and Home page given they will share the same and will be the root of my app.